Reviewing the Span and Revere Trades

 MLB Stat Summary (88 Games): .305/.338/.352, 9 2B, 3 3B, 22 SB, 0.7 WAR

-Revere is currently on the disabled list after he broke his right foot on a foul ball.
-This was terrible news for the Phillies since Revere was in the midst of quite the hot streak.
-Over the previous 15 games before the injury, Revere was hitting .431/.438/.538 with six extra-base hits.
+Revere is currently on the disabled list after he broke his right foot from a foul ball.
+This was terrible news for the Phillies since Revere was in the midst of quite the hot streak at the plate.
+Over his last 15 games before the injury, Revere was hitting .431/.438/.538 with six extra-base hits.
 He was also in the middle of a 10-game hitting streak.
-The Phillies were getting some of his best baseball and now he will be on the bench for 6-8 weeks.
+It was looking like the Phillies were getting some of the best baseball out of Revere and now he will be on the bench for 6-8 weeks.

 Vance Worley, RHP - Minnesota Twins/Rochester Red Wings

 MLB Stat Summary (10 Games): 1-5 record, 7.21 ERA, 48.2 IP, 25 SO, 15 BB, 1.99 WHIP

 MiLB Stat Summary (9 Games): 6-3 record, 3.88 ERA, 58.0 IP, 34 SO, 17 BB, 1.41 WHIP